American Motorcyclist Association: Outlaw and one-percenter

 The term one-percenter was coined after the 1947 Hollister riot in Hollister, California.
 The AMA is said to have responded that 99% of motorcyclists were law-abiding citizens, implying the last one percent were outlaws.
-The AMA now says they have no record of such a statement to the press, and call this story apocryphal.
-One-percenter motorcycle clubs are often also known as outlaw motorcycle gangs or OMGs according to the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives.
+The AMA now says they have no record of such a statement to the press and call this story apocryphal.
+One-percenter motorcycle clubs are often also known as outlaw motorcycle gangs or OMGs according to the US Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Competitions

-The AMA sanctions over 2,000 events each year hosted by chartered clubs and promoters alike across the entire country in the disciplines of Motocross, Off-Road and Track Racing.
-Each discipline is guided by the AMA Racing Rule Book which is organized, written and voted on each year by AMA congress which is made up of AMA delegates from across the entire country representing their areas, disciplines and districts.
-In addition to a yearly congress the AMA also organizes the AMA National Awards Banquet that awards championships to all of the AMA Amateur National championship from across the country in addition to naming the AMA Racer of the Year, AMA Youth Racer of the Year, AMA Womens Racer of the Year, AMA Club of the Year and more.
-The AMA Board of Directors annually gives out non-competition awards for those that carry on the AMA mission.
+The AMA sanctions over 2,000 events each year hosted by chartered clubs and promoters across the country in the disciplines of Motocross, Off-Road, and Track Racing.
+Each discipline is guided by the AMA Racing Rule Book, which is organized, written, and voted on each year by the AMA Congress, which is made up of AMA delegates from across the entire country representing their areas, disciplines, and districts.
+In addition to a yearly congress, the AMA also organizes the AMA National Awards Banquet that awards championships to all of the AMA Amateur National championships from across the country in addition to naming the AMA Racer of the Year, AMA Youth Racer of the Year, AMA Womens Racer of the Year, AMA Club of the Year and more.
+The AMA Board of Directors annually gives out non-competition awards for those who carry on the AMA mission.
 Those awards include the AMA Dud Perkins Lifetime Achievement Award, the AMA Bessie Stringfield Award, the AMA Hazel Kolb Brighter Image Award, and the Jim Viverito Friend of the AMA Award.